 "Dr. Dru" Pagliassotti is the chair of the Communication Department and teaches classes in news writing, copy editing, website design, and film theory; she also supervises student internships.
 Dr. Pagliassotti has co-taught several travel courses, including the art/communication course Imagining Venice, which took students to Venice and Florence in 2011 and 2013, and the history/communication course Faces of India, that took students to India in 2006.
 She's currently working on a course on comic books to be co-taught with Professor Terry Spehar-Fahey in the Art Department.

 Dr. Pagliassotti's past research has examined the development and growing popularity of boys' love (yaoi) manga in the West.
-She hopes to squeeze in a study on the rise of the female-authored male/male romance novel as a discrete publishing niche between her department-chair responsibilities soon.
-Dr. Pagliassotti has recently written a chapter on the role of technology in steampunk romance and erotica for Steaming into a Victorian Future and is currently working on a manuscript about mad scientists in steampunk.
+Dr. Pagliassotti recently published a chapter on the role of technology in steampunk romance and erotica for Steaming into a Victorian Future and is currently working on a manuscript about mad scientists in steampunk.
 She serves on the editorial board of the Journal of Neo-Victorian Studies and Revenant: Critical and Creative Studies of the Supernatural.

-Dr. Pagliassotti's interest in fiction and publishing arises from her own experience as the published author of three novels (with a fourth coming in September 2014) and a number of short stories.
+Dr. Pagliassotti's interest in fiction and publishing arises from her own experience as the published author of four novels and a number of short stories.
 She is the owner and editor-in-chief of The Harrow Press, which publishes horror anthologies, andwas the owner and editor-in-chief of The Harrow, an online literary magazine for fantasy and horror, for 11.5 years.
 Her past professional experience includes editorial work on print books, journals, and trade magazines; freelance Web site design; and serving as a content provider on roleplaying games for About.Com.

 ""Boy's Love" in the Western World"